ngekoding/el-table/README.md

 Vue.component(IElTableColumn.name, IElTableColumn)
 ```

-Note: you are still need to import the style from `element-ui`, continue reading for example.
+Note: you are still need to register `element-ui` and import the style, continue reading for complete example.

 or for the easiest way, you can use [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components) to auto import the component with it's style: